 - Most any fruit tree wood

-If you have two burner heads, turn one side off completely.
+- If you have two burner heads, turn one side off completely.
 On the still lit side, place your foil under the grill (or if you can remove half of the grill this makes things even easier) but on top of the lava rocks.

-When the chips start smoking, put the ham on the BBQ grate, as far from the flame source as possible.
+- When the chips start smoking, put the ham on the BBQ grate, as far from the flame source as possible.

-Check the BBQ occasionally, and add new packets of foil wrapped wood chips when you no longer see billowing smoke.
+- Check the BBQ occasionally, and add new packets of foil-wrapped wood chips when you no longer see billowing smoke.

 The ham can at this point be eaten straight away or refrigerated for later slicing.

 I love this ham.
-It's perfect for an Autumn BBQ when the nights are just starting to get crisp and the idea of a big ole' ham on the table (scalloped potatoes, roasted beets and carrots) sounds like a real good transition from the BBQ of summer.
+It's perfect for an autumn BBQ when the nights are just starting to get crisp and the idea of a big ole' ham on the table (scalloped potatoes, roasted beets and carrots) sounds like a real good transition from the BBQ of summer.